Manuel Lanzini: 2020–21 season

 On 18 October 2020, in his first league game of the season, Lanzini scored his first goal of the season in a 3–3 away draw against Tottenham Hotspur.
 Trailing 3–0 until the 82nd minute, Lanzini scored a spectacular equalizer from 25 yards out in the fourth minute of added time to even the score to 3–3 and salvage a point for the Hammers; he was subsequently awarded the Premier League Goal of the Month award in recognition.
 Through Lanzini's equaliser, West Ham became the first team in Premier League history to avoid defeat, having been losing by three or more goals, as late in the game as the 81st minute.

 On 16 June 2023, West Ham announced that Lanzini would be leaving the club at the end of the 2022–23 season after his contract expires.

 Return to River Plate

-On 2 August 2023, Lanzini returned to River Plate signing a one-year contract.
+On 2 August 2023, Lanzini returned to River Plate, signing a one-year contract.
 He returned to the pitch later that month, coming in for Matías Kranevitter during the second half at Argentinos Juniors' Diego Armando Maradona stadium.
+On 2 January 2025, he signed a one-year extension.

-On Wednesday 25 October, Lanzini was presented with a framed shirt numbered 100 to celebrate him making 100 appearances for his boyhood club.
+On 25 October 2025, Lanzini was presented with a framed shirt numbered 100 to celebrate him making 100 appearances for his boyhood club.

+Vélez Sarsfield

+On 21 August 2025, Lanzini joined fellow Argentine Primera División club Vélez Sarsfield.